CatTanker/cnc_map_tool_guide/linux_guide.md

 Note: Although i have covered most of the *basics*, I am unable to test and approve everything myself.
 Parts may not work 100% consistently, and i only have EndeavourOS (Arch) to test on, and i am testing on an old PC meaning that i am unable to test some new possibilities, such as combining vkd3d and cnc-ddraw.
 Any support from experienced users to expand this guide, such as tests with vulkan and certain graphical alterations would be greatly appreciated.

+*External Sources*

+I have looked around into other guides for running CnC games on linux.
+There are quite a mix of methods, some requiring snap, some lutris and some just being general guidelines.<br>
+a generic Linux Gaming post summarising all of the CnC Games <https://www.reddit.com/r/linux_gaming/comments/mtixee/a_linux_users_guide_to_command_conquer/> <br>
+Advice on using CnCnet YR with linux, marginally outdated due to a change in client, but it is a useful reference <https://www.speich.net/articles/en/2021/12/19/how-to-install-the-cncnet-client-on-linux/> <br>
+Snap Package Github for CnCnet YR] - <https://github.com/mmtrt/cncra2yr> <br>
+When looking at Linux tutorials, you will find a lot of outdated sources.
+This is important because:
+- Wine has improved significantly in the past few years, especially with enhancements from proton due to the steam deck <br>
+- Anything that uses packages can become unmaintained and quickly out of date, or is broken in dependency hell  <br>
+- Linux distributions can change and drop out of favour, or the guide may advise on dependencies that no longer exist E.g. a guide may specify wine 4.5, when 8.xx is the current latest.
+Generally, use the latest wine where possible. <br>
+- Sadly most of the CnC games are not on steam, but if they are then check <https://www.protondb.com> for how well they run on linux from people's experiences, including computer specs and comments. wineHQ's application databse <https://appdb.winehq.org> is fairly limited, often outdated, but may be worth a check.
+Same applies to CrossOver <https://www.codeweavers.com/compatibility>   <br>